Though Fokker had won the love of German fighter pilots in 1915 with their Eindeckers

 and the Albatros fighters, and on 6 December 1916 all Fokker biplanes were withdrawn from front-line service due to structural failures both in static testing and in combat use.

-The D.II was powered by a 100hp Oberursel U.I rotary engine and armed with a single fixed machine gun.
+The D.I was powered by a 120hp Mercedes D.II and armed with a single fixed machine gun.
 In an unusual decision for 1916, the plane used wing-warping rather than ailerons.
 Their first service was in summer 1916.
-210 were constructed: 181 for the Fliegertruppe
+112 were constructed: ninety for the Fliegertruppe

-; one for the Navy; and a further twenty-eight were sent to Austria-Hungary.
+; six for the Navy; and a further sixteen were sent to Austria-Hungary.

 This product comes in both 1:144 and 1:285/6mm/1:288 scales.
 The 1:285 product includes two aeroplanes

-, each with a translucent propeller disk.
+, each with a translucent, detachable propeller disk.
 They are joined by disposable links to keep the price down, since single-part models are more affordable.
 You can break the links with nail clippers, wire cutters, or similar.